Accord-Project/bsdd/README1.md

 ### isWritable Property

 `isWritable` specifies whether the Property can be edited.
-Most Properties don\'t have such characteristic.
+Most Properties don't have such characteristic.
-We don\'t think the default is `false`, which means that the field is badly under-specified.
+We don't think the default is `false`, which means that the field is badly under-specified.

 |       | ClassificationProperty | Property |
 |-------|-----------------------:|---------:|